This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI storage using the Blockbridge storage driver for Proxmox.

 Proxmox Storage Definition

-Configure a blockbridge storage backend by addicting a new section to /etc/pve/storage.cfg
+Configure a blockbridge storage backend by adding a new storage object:

 blockbridge: shared-block-gp